Vasile Dobrău

-Vasile Dobrău (born 14 June 1953) is a Romanian former football centre back.
+Vasile Dobrău (born 14 June 1953) is a Romanian former professional footballer who played as a centre-back.
 He was also a manager, assistant coach and youth coach.

 Club career

 Dobrău was born on 14 June 1953 in București, Romania and began playing football in 1965 at Dinamo București's youth center, where his first coaches were Petre Steinbach and Gheorghe Timar.
 In 1969, coach Nicolae Dumitru brought him to train with the senior squad, giving him his Divizia A debut on 22 July 1970 in a 2–0 away loss to ASA Târgu Mureș.
 Over the course of nine seasons spent with The Red Dogs, Dobrău won three Divizia A titles.
 In the first title-winning season he was used by coach Ion Nunweiller in 27 games.
 In the second Nicolae Dumitru sent him on the field 32 times.
 For the third he worked with Ion Nunweiller again who gave him 26 appearances in which he scored three goals.
 During his period spent at Dinamo, Dobrău also played 12 games in European competitions, making appearances against AC Milan, FC Köln and Real Madrid, helping the team earn a 1–0 home victory against the latter in the 1975–76 European Cup.
 His tenure at Dinamo saw him play alongside famous players of Romanian football such as Florea Dumitrache, Cornel Dinu, Dudu Georgescu, Mircea Lucescu, and the Nunweiller brothers Ion, Lică and Radu.

 In 1978, Dobrău wanted to play for Universitatea Cluj, but Dinamo did not approve the transfer, thus ending up being suspended for one and a half years before being able to play for "U".
 He stayed with The Red Caps for two and a half seasons, of which in the last one, the team was relegated to Divizia B. Dobrău would end up playing in Divizia B, as in 1982 he joined Armătura Zalău for one and a half seasons.
-In 1984 he went to Dacia Mecanica Orăștie, helping it achieve promotion as a player-coach from Divizia C to Divizia B. Throughout his career, Dobrău earned 229 Divizia A appearances in which he scored four goals and made 98 appearances with 21 goals scored in Divizia B.
+In 1984 he went to Dacia Mecanica Orăștie, helping it achieve promotion as a player-coach from Divizia C to Divizia B. Throughout his career, Dobrău earned 229 Divizia A matches in which he scored four goals and made 98 appearances with 21 goals in Divizia B.